Calculating Market Size: Bottom-Up versus Top-Down Approaches

 2. Weighted Analysis of Industry Leaders (Effective for Large or Rapidly-Evolving Markets)

 Unfortunately, in large or rapidly-evolving markets with many small participants, it is often not possible to roll-up all competitor sales.

 In these cases, the single best alternative is to estimate market size by determining sales of the largest players and then estimating the aggregate share of all other, smaller players.

 This is generally an excellent approach for fast-growth markets, like the much larger umbilical cord blood storage industry which has about 450 market participants.

-For example, if we need to determine the market size for dental stem cell storage worldwide, we would add up the sales from 5-8 of the largest market participants and then estimate the combined sales contributed by all of the other smaller market participants, in order to calculate a total market figure.
+For example, if we need to determine the market size for cord blood storage services, we would add up the sales from 10-20 of the largest market participants and then estimate the combined sales contributed by all of the other smaller market participants, in order to calculate a total market figure.

 3. Survey Customers for How Much They Spend in the Market

 Asking customers how much they spend within the market of interest can also be used to determine market size via a bottom-up approach.